Kubernetes How-To - World's Greatest Single-Page Source for Kubernetes

 HEADS-UP Events are ephemeral (controlled by TTL on your cluster).
 This is a common frustration in Kubernetes.
 So if you need historical context beyond the TTL, capture them to logs or an observability stack.

-EDITOR'S NOTE I use the --watch parameter a LOT.
+EDITOR'S NOTE I use the --watch parameter a LOT - well, -w because it's faster.
 Especially when impatiently awaiting a new node to enter the cluster.
 It's definitely not limited to just events.

 I'll also sometimes run the warning-only filter in one terminal while reproducing an issue in another because it keeps signal high and fluff low during triage.